valstat/valstat-rfc/VALSTAT.md

 ## 1. Abstract

-This is a proposal about logical, feasible, lightweight and effective protocol for handling the call/response activity in an both platform and language agnostic manner.
+This is a proposal about logical, feasible, lightweight and effective protocol for handling the call/response activity, decoupled from both platforms and languages.

 This paper describes an software protocol, not language specific implementations or platform specific solutions.